drtingtingbi/drtingtingbi.github.io/_pages/about.md

 ### News! 📣📢
 - If you are interested in conducting the PhD with me, please send me your CV at  **Tingting.Bi@unimelb.edu.au** 📧

+- Please check **China Scholarship Council - University of Melbourne PhD Scholarship**, see if you are eligible to apply!
+[Link](https://scholarships.unimelb.edu.au/awards/china-scholarship-council-university-of-melbourne-phd-scholarship)

 - If you’re a research student, postdoc, or visiting researcher, feel free to get in touch if you’d like to visit The University of Melbourne.

 - I was invited to deliver guest lectures at Northwestern Polytechnical University during the summer term, 2024.